 Puerto López is a fishing town that sits on Ecuador’s southern coast.
 It is considerably quieter than the neighboring town of Montañita and is a convenient place to be to access the sights in Machalilla National Park.
 You may read a lot of things that say this city is dirty and not worth visiting, but we found it to be a relaxing place to escape from Ecuador’s bustling cities and party scenes.
-Puerto López offers quiet nights by the sea, cheap seafood, and plenty of adventures to keep you busy.
+Puerto López offers quiet nights by the sea, great seafood, and plenty of adventures to keep you busy.

 Getting There and Away